bloominstituteoftechnology/React-Todo/answers.md

 4. Elements
   The building blocks of all React applications.
 Should not be confused with React components.
 An element describes what you want to see on the screen.
 React elements are immutable.
+Elements are normally not used directly, but are instead returned from React components.

 5. Components
+  React components are little reusable pieces of code that return a React element to be rendered to the page.

 6. JSX